lc-studios-mc/scp-dystopia-2.0-attempt/docs/v1-restoration.md

 You might already know that I said similar things before and I couldn't do it for once. 😅

-That was because I didn't really focus on restoring v1, and I leaned too much into adding and maintaining new features.
+That was because I didn't really focus on restoring v1, and I leaned too much into adding and maintaining new features (that aren't even complete).
-(Which stagnated the project)
+Which definitely stagnated the project.

 But this time, by deferring the development of new features, I'm able to focus on restoration.